foundry-rs/book/src/forge/tests.md

 ## Tests

+Testing on Foundry is done using `forge`.
+Here we'll learn how to perform basic and more advanced testing and to leverage unique functionality such as cheatcodes.

 Forge can run your tests with the [`forge test`](../reference/forge/forge-test.md) command.
 All tests are written in Solidity.

 Forge will look for the tests anywhere in your source directory.
 Any contract with a function that starts with `test` is considered to be a test.
 Usually, tests will be placed in `test/` by convention and end with `.t.sol`.